Canadair Sabre MK.5 F-86 Royal Canadian Air Force Hasegawa 1/48

-I covered the inside of landing gear and side panel by masking tape, after that I attached masking liquid for detailed part.
+I covered the inside of the landing gear and side panel with masking tape, after that, I attached masking liquid for a detailed part.

-I painted under surface of the body in light gray.
+I painted under the surface of the body in light gray.
 I should have painted in satin but the only mat color I have.
-I’ll spray satin coat before attaching decal.
-Building aircraft model is highly required masking tape.
+I’ll spray the satin coat before attaching the decal.
+The building aircraft model is highly required masking tape.

-I painted dark green part, comparing with the instruction.
+I painted a dark green part, compared with the instruction.

 It takes much time to dry because I use Humbrol paints.
-Next process is also masking.
+The next process is also masking.
 I would like to peel off all the tapes soon…

-Basic color painting was completed, it’s somber body.
+The basic color painting was completed, it’s a somber body.
 The image will change after attaching colorful decals.

-This week I have to go business trip to China and no time to have the modeling.
+This week I have to go business trip to China and have no time to have the modeling.
 Canadian national marking was wrinkled, I’m not sure the reason but maybe too strong decal softener I used.
-I should not have used it for multi colored decals.
-Not so good looking, but anyway I’ll finish up this model…
+I should not have used it for multi-colored decals.
+Not so good-looking, but anyway I’ll finish up this model…

-Canadair Sabre Mk.5 is the license model of North American F-86.
+Canadair Sabre Mk.5 is the license model of the North American F-86.
 Armaments are 12.7mm machine-gun x 6.
-It has good mobility and a rival of Mig-15.
+It has good mobility and is a rival of Mig-15.

 Marking is Canadian Air force 416th Air squadron at Carte Blanche in June 1955.
 This tactical exercise was operated by NATO in Europe, 3,000 aircraft were on campaign.

-Painting cockpit flame was difficult.
-This time, I use deep color so I thought no problem for spray directly to cockpit clear parts.
-But after all paintwork was slightly thinner.
+Painting the cockpit flame was difficult.
+This time, I use deep color so I thought no problem to spray directly to cockpit clear parts.
+But after all, the paintwork was slightly thinner.

 My target is a beautiful body so I did not do weathering.
 I usually make weathering to AFVs but what is the standard finishing of Aircraft models?

 It’s very simple under the surface, only missile and fuel tank but hard for me.
-Considering after the completion, it was better to assemble all the same colored parts first and painting afterwards.
+Considering after the completion, it was better to assemble all the same colored parts first and painting afterward.

-I said, trying to assemble beautiful but the conclusion was shabby.
-Anyway, from the far site, it’s good looking!!
+I said, trying to assemble beautifully but the conclusion was shabby.
+Anyway, from a far angle, it’s good looking!!